ldg/news-homepage-main/README.md

 This project really helped me better understand the mobile-first work flow.
 In past projects I more naturally built from the desktop first and used media queries on smaller screens.
 Working through this project I could see the benifits of working mobile first.
 It's much more efficient, I found I spent less time struggling with getting layouts to work on different screen sizes because each layout builds upon the previous screensize's layout.

+This was also my first experiance using Grid, in the past I've relied on Flex to manage layouts but I've found Grid to be quite wonderful so far.

 I used SASS on this project, I found I needed to limit my use of partials rather than create a very structured series of nested .scss files.
-While I can see the benefit of nesting everything on larger website, I think for this project it was easier for me to keep track of styles with minimal partials
+While I can see the benefit of nesting everything on larger website, I think for this project it was easier for me to keep track of styles with minimal partials.

 ### Continued development